 - Select CNAME Record from the drop-down menu, then click the Add button.

-- Enter the Sub Domain if necessary, followed by the forward CNAME Record domain or subdomain in the Alias For field.
+- Enter the Sub Domain if necessary, followed by the CNAME Record domain or subdomain in the Alias For field.

 - Click Update.